koda-m/koda-m/README.md

 👋 Hi, I’m @dakotaydg

-👀 I’m interested in front-end web design and business analytics/data visualization.
+👀 I’m interested in front-end web design, business analytics, and data visualization.

-🌱 I’m currently learning HTML, CSS, Java, and SQL.
+🌱 I’m currently learning HTML, CSS, Java, SQL, and C#.

 📫 Reach me: by email (dakotajmcmullin@gmail.com) or connect with me on <a href="https://www.linkedin.com/in/dakota-m">LinkedIn</a>!